mbutler808/BriannaCorrea-Rclass-project1/README.md

 2025-03-20 Original Submission by Brianna Correa with Data Cleaning Edits 2025-04-01 Currently under renovation for data cleaning

+Content that has been updated includes the following for Project 1 Phase:

+Code now runs without issues producing figures that are required for the project.

+Data is now processed and cleaned, bivariate plots are accounted for as well as the required histograms to demonstrate the new cleaned data.

+Corrections made to the GitHub are not congruent with local files, README file has been updated to reflect project.

+Outliers are properly dealt with and documented.

+Packages are not recommended to be downloaded and not done so forcibly.

 # Acknowledgement

 This is Brianna Correa's class project repository, based on a template cloned and modified from <https://github.com/andreashandel/dataanalysis-template>